 Ad de Jongh is a clinical psychologist and professor of Anxiety and Behaviour Disorders at the University of Amsterdam.
 In 2015 Ad de Jongh was involved in establishing the Psychotrauma Expertise Center (PSYTREC), a mental health institution in the Netherlands that uses a short, and highly intensive treatment program for Complex PTSD, where he is a member of the board of directors.
 He is approved trainer for the EMDR Europe association and involved in research on the efficacy of evidence-based treatments for a wide variety of patient groups, including traumatized children, people with intellectual disabilities and other complex psychiatric conditions such as psychosis.
 He (co-)authored more than 400 articles/book chapters and 6 books on his areas of expertise.

 Suzy Matthijssen is a clinical psychologist-psychotherapist, senior researcher, a certified cognitive behavioral therapist, and EMDR supervisor in training.
 She is a lecturer in post-doctorate psychology specialization programs at Utrecht University.
 The focus of the research she conducts is on the mechanisms and optimization of trauma treatments.
 She works at the Altrecht Academic Anxiety Centre where she is head of an intensive trauma treatment program.
 She is on the scientific committee of the Dutch and the EMDR Europe association and is a member of the Council of Scholars; the Future of EMDR project.

 The above workshop is followed by the symposium

 PTSD: Taking a different perspective

-This one day symposium on May 20 focuses on examining PTSD from different perspectives.
+This one day symposium in Feburary 2021 focuses on examining PTSD from different perspectives.
 International and National experts will present their latest clinical and research insights in understanding and treating PTSD.
 Nearly all presenters have received international awards for the contributions to understanding PTSD.